 Additionally, a major clinical trial, eQuest, was conducted in September 2016 to evaluate the efficacy of the eSight device for various everyday activities for individuals with significant impairment resulting from various eye conditions.
 The results of this study demonstrated strong objective evidence of the value of eSight in a low vision population.
-These results will be published in early 2018.
+These results will be published mid 2018.

 Speak to us today to see if eSight works for you or your loved one, with a demonstration.

 eSight fundamentally believes that Everyone Deserves To See!
 We believe this to be true no matter someone’s age, walk of life, cause of vision loss or ability to pay.
 This is especially true now that a technology like eSight exists that enables individuals with vision impairment to actually see.

 eSight’s founder, a successful electrical engineer, has two sisters who are visually impaired.
 In 2006, he said to himself, “If I can assemble teams of engineers who can build incredible products for the commercial market, why not assemble an engineering team that can build electronic glasses that would let my sisters see?”

 The eSight engineers had a unique vision for a totally new and revolutionary type of solution they wanted to build.
 For eSight to be truly useful for the visually impaired, the technology would have to: